fido-device-onboard/client-sdk-fidoiot/docs/cse.md

 ## 3. Compiling Intel safestringlib
 FDO Client SDK uses safestringlib for string and memory operations to prevent serious security vulnerabilities (For example, buffer overflows).
-Download safestringlib from <a href="https://github.com/intel/safestringlib">intel-safestringlib</a> and follow these instructions to build:
+Download safestringlib from <a href="https://github.com/intel/safestringlib">intel-safestringlib</a>, checkout to the tag `v1.2.0` and follow these instructions to build:
 From the root of the safestringlib, do the following:
  ```shell
  mkdir obj